doffa-D/so_long/README.md

 # Description
 This project is a very small 2D game.
 It is built to make you work with textures, sprites.
 And some very basic gameplay elements.

-## How play the game
+## How to Play the Game
-To play this game you can use any map of your choice as long follow the following rues:
+To play this game, you can use any map of your choice as long as it follows the following rules:

-* The extension need be `.ber`
+* The extension must be `.ber`
-* Its must be rectangular, surrounded by wall `1`
+* It must be rectangular, surrounded by walls `1`
-* Must have only one exit, only one player and at least one collectible
+* It must have only one exit, one player, and at least one collectible
-* Characters allowed:
+* The following characters are allowed:

 |  Character  |          Object          |
 |:-----------:|:------------------------:|